dljvandenberg/drivendata_water_pumps/backlog.md

 #.
 Refactoring:
     a.
 Put code in functions
     b.
 Rename vars list.* to l.*
 #.
+Improve model accuracy
+    a.
 Use p=.75 in splitting training/validating sets
-#.
-Train more complicated models
     a.
 Include more predictors
     a. method="gbm"
     a. trControl=trainControl(method="cv", number=10)